-Recognizing the problem, the ICANN Security and Stability Advisory Committee (SSAC) SSAC called attention to issue in SSAC 037 [ICANN SSAC 2009a] and at the request of the ICANN Board of Directors, the Generic Names Supporting Organization (GNSO) and the SSAC created an Internationalized Registration Data Working Group (IRD WG) to study the feasibility and suitability of introducing submission and display specifications to deal with the internationalization of Registration Data.
+Recognizing the problem, the ICANN Security and Stability Advisory Committee (SSAC) SSAC called attention to issue in SSAC 037 [ICANN SSAC 2009a] recommending that the ICANN Board of Directors for a working group to study the feasibility and suitability of introducing submissions and display specifications to deal with the internationalization of registration data.
+At the request of the ICANN Board of Directors, the Generic Names Supporting Organization (GNSO) and the SSAC created an Internationalized Registration Data Working Group (IRD WG) to study this issue.